-For Forex products, CAW takes into consideration the following factors:
+For Forex products, CAW takes into consideration the following factors7:

-- The price: The price of the instrument is considered to be the main factor in determining the quality of execution. - The speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - Any other relevant consideration or parameter liable to affect the quality or total cost of execution. - The likelihood of execution and settlement is not considered by CAW to be an important factor for the
+- Price: The price of the instrument is considered to be the main factor in determining the quality of execution8. - Speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - Any other relevant consideration or parameter liable to affect the quality or total cost of execution. - The likelihood of execution and settlement is not considered by CAW to be an important factor for the execution of orders on Forex products, as it considers that the risks of failure of execution or settlement are low

-In descending order of importance according to the principle of the "total consideration" and the "relative importance" of each criterion (which must be analysed in relation to the other criteria in order to select the most relevant one(s) according to the type of orders, etc... see CSER/07-320)
+3 In descending order of importance according to the principle of the "total consideration" and the "relative importance" of each criterion (which must be analysed in relation to the other criteria in order to select the most relevant one(s) according to the type of orders, etc... see CSER/07-320)

-See note 2
+4 See note 2

-See note 3 6 See note 3
+5 See note 3 6 See note 3

-See note 3
+7 See note 3

-See note 2
+8 See note 2